See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Experiments and Results

 \subsubsection{Laser Calibration Verification}

-A $3 \times 3$ dot grid target was scanned by the OCT to generate a C-scan and a rasterized en-face image, enhancing dark circular blobs.
-Blobs were segmented using standard image processing techniques, including thresholding and morphological operations.
-The centroids of each blob were extracted and then mapped back to the metric OCT frame.
-The $z$-coordinate at each center was obtained from a global plane fit to the full surface point cloud.
+A $3 \times 3$ dot grid was scanned by the OCT to generate a rasterized en-face image, enhancing dark circular blobs.
+Blobs were segmented via thresholding and morphological operations, and their centroids were extracted and then mapped back to the metric OCT frame.
+The $z$-coordinate at each center was obtained from a global plane fit to the full point cloud.

-For laser scalpel calibration verification, four targets were selected, and the laser was used to resect the targets for $0.5$~s while maintaining orientation along the surface normal.
+For laser scalpel calibration verification, four blobs were selected and ablated for $0.5$~s while maintaining orientation along the surface normal.
 The remaining targets were used to evaluate OCT repositioning error across successive scans (Fig.~\ref{fig:calibration_error}b).
 The measured laser calibration error was $0.161 \pm 0.031$~mm, well below the $0.5$~mm neurosurgical threshold, confirming calibration accuracy.
-It is worth noting that the OCT repositioning error to a previously scanned point was $0.071 \pm 0.009$~mm, further validating the calibration pipeline.
+Additionally, the OCT repositioning error to a previously scanned point was $0.071 \pm 0.009$~mm, further validating the calibration pipeline.
 The larger ablated circles observed in Fig.~\ref{fig:calibration_error}b arose from selectively higher absorption of the 1060~nm laser by black-dot chromophores, which enhanced local heat dissipation.